SFDC-Assets/DynamicFlowProgress/README.md

 2. Add the Dynamic Flow Progress component to a screen element.
 3. Configure the component’s properties (see below).
 4. Rinse and repeat on other screens in your flow.
+5. View the "Dynamic Flow Progress - Sample" flow for configuration examples.

 ## Component Properties